DasIstTomas/Praktika_App/README.md

 2. **Add Assertions:**
    - Add assertions for the rest of the elements after switching the language to Italian.
+   - Check language before changing it to compare previous and picked locales

 3. **Refactor Assertions:**
    - Move assertions to a new file, separating them from the steps layer for better maintainability.